kaoticfire/laptop_tool/README.md

 # RLPI

-RLPI is a batch program for finishing setup of rounding laptops
+RLPI is a program for finishing setup of laptops
-This program will install the local clinic Lexmark printer onto the computer,
+This program will install the local Lexmark printer onto the computer,
 wipe-out the last logged in user, and set the timezone for where the laptop is destined for.

 ## Requirements